|

 Joel Schwartz seamlessly continues the Progressive story with

-2000.
-Throughout the earlier years of war and depression,
+Throughout the earlier years of war and depression, progressive

-progressive reformers “were able nonetheless to intensify the
+reformers “were able nonetheless to intensify the government

-New York the leader of the states in social betterment.”
-This
+the leader of the states in social betterment.”
+This triumph

-triumph would be short-lived, as the last half of the twentieth
+would be short-lived, as the last half of the twentieth century

 manufacturing decline, a convulsive period of social upheaval,